Women are asked to do more with less every day.

 Have you been through lots of medical tests, labs, scans, and treatments only to be told it is "nerves, all in your head, lots of people feel this way?"

-Do you have several autoimmune conditions, stubborn pounds you can't lose, and feel exhausted?
+Do you have several autoimmune conditions, stubborn pounds you can't lose, and feel exhausted no matter how many hours you rest?

 Have you taken multiple rounds of antibiotics and hormone replacements without improvement?